Plague

 Incubation period is generally one to seven days; plague pneumonia may take less than one day, and up to four days, to incubate.

-Treatment must begin as early in the stages of disease as possible, and includes antibiotics.
+Treatment must begin as early in the stages of disease as possible and include antibiotics.

 There is a vaccine for specific personnel who may be at heightened risk of infection.
 However, the vaccine can have significant side effects and is not available for the general public.

-Flea eradication, and then rodent control is essential, especially in endemic areas.
+Flea and rodent control are essential, especially in endemic areas.
 Also, appropriate precautions around infected body fluids with bubonic plague, and respiratory discharges around individuals with plague pneumonia are required to prevent the spread of this disease, until at least 48 hours after the administration of antibiotics.
 Veterinary staff working with potentially infected animals should also take appropriate contact precautions.